artin17/music-room/README.md

-This project uses the Spotify Developer API to create a more pleasant experience of listening to your fav artists.
+This project uses the Spotify Developer API to fetch data about any artist plus playable top tracks.